Implementing ICERD: Using Human Rights to Demand Racial Justice

 CERD is monitored by the Committee (an independent body of experts), which reviews regular reports of States parties (governments) on how the treaty is being implemented.
 Governments must report initially one year after acceding to the Convention and then whenever the Committee requests (usually every four years).
 The Committee meets in Geneva and New York and holds three sessions per year.

-The U.S. Government is due to release its third report (which is a combination of its seventh, eighth and ninth periodic reports in one document) to the Committee in the spring of 2013 (mostly likely in April).
-If this holds, the Network is prepared to hold training sessions on how to engage in the process through shadow reports starting in the summer of this year.
-These reports would be due in December 2013.
-The U.S. would then be reviewed before the Committee in February and March of 2014.
-As part of the reporting process, but more generally as part of getting ICERD implemented in the United States, the Network will be launching a national call for the Obama Administration to adopt a National Plan of Action for Racial Justice on March 21st.
+The U.S. Government is due to release its third report (which is a combination of its seventh, eighth and ninth periodic reports in one document) to the Committee in June 2013.
+As part of the reporting process, but more generally as part of getting ICERD implemented in the United States, the Network launched a national call for the Obama Administration to adopt a National Plan of Action for Racial Justice on March 21, 2013.
 This is also the International Day for the Elimination of Racial Discrimination.
 We call on and encourage organizations and individuals to support our action and become involved in the ICERD reporting and implementation process.
 Learn More About the National Plan of Action for Racial Justice.

 The USHRN CERD Project was created to ensure that the CERD Committee’s second review of the United States, which took place in Geneva in February 2008, included full and accurate information about the current human rights situation in the United States beyond the formal report submitted by the U.S. Government.
 The project’s key initial objective was to coordinate the production of a comprehensive shadow report that was presented to the CERD Committee during the review process.
 As a result of the USHRN’s coordination, and robust engagement from members and partners, the 2008 CERD review had an unprecedented level of participation from the social justice community.
 Many of the findings in the shadow report were directly reflected in the committee’s Concluding Observations.